sunevil/sun/readme.txt

-Git is a different version control system.
+Git is a brilient version control system.
 Git is free software.
 Good
 nice to meet you